dopedao/RYO/README.md

     - Think about how to integrate the non-flexible combat atributes that come from the Hustler (1 item per slot).
 E.g., how should combate integrate the score that each item has.
+- Extract the global state variables i to separate modules.

 Design considerations/todo